stunnel TLS Proxy

 level 3

 Security level set to 128 bits of security.
 As a result RSA, DSA and DH keys shorter than 3072 bits and ECC keys shorter than 256 bits are prohibited.
 In addition to the level 2 exclusions cipher suites not offering forward secrecy are prohibited.
-TLS versions below 1.1 are not permitted.
 Session tickets are disabled.
+TLS versions below 1.1 are not permitted for OpenSSL older than 3.0.

 level 4

 Security level set to 192 bits of security.
 As a result RSA, DSA and DH keys shorter than 7680 bits and ECC keys shorter than 384 bits are prohibited.
 Cipher suites using SHA1 for the MAC are prohibited.
-TLS versions below 1.2 are not permitted.
+TLS versions below 1.2 are not permitted for OpenSSL older than 3.0.

 level 5